 Bronkhorst High-Tech BV the leaders in Mass Flow Meter / Mass Flow Controller technology for gases and liquids, Pressure Controllers and Evaporation Systems.

 Semiconductor chip technology is enhancing our lives in many ways.
-Emerged from semiconductor technology, MEMS chip technology is also present in devices around you in the form of sensors that add functionality.
+Emerged from semiconductor technology, MEMS chip technology is also present in devices around you in the form of sensors.
 Think of your smartphone that captures your voice and senses the smartphone position, orientation and movement by means of Micro Electro Mechanical Systems (MEMS).
-Adding those features is barely impacting the physical dimensions of a smartphone and it still fits in your hand and pocket.
+Adding those features is barely impacting the physical dimensions of a smartphone; it still fits in your hand and pocket.

-This blog is about instrument miniaturization by MEMS chip technology and discusses the benefits of miniaturized gas flow instruments for application in the field of gas chromatography analysis and headspace sampling in specific.
-As a product manager for MEMS-based instruments at Bronkhorst High-Tech, I can see the benefits of miniaturization by MEMS technology in such applications.
+This blog is about instrument miniaturization by MEMS chip technology and the benefits of miniaturized gas flow instruments for application in the field of gas chromatography.
+As a MEMS Product Manager at Bronkhorst High-Tech, I can see the benefits of miniaturization by MEMS technology in such applications.